-Gas quality from the landfill has been running about 58% CH4.
-Bill estimates that the gas quality should be good for about another three (3) years.
+Bill estimates that the landfill gas quality should be good enough to produce pipeline quality gas for about another two (2) years.
 The treatment system produces a high Btu content gas that meets the standards of pipeline quality natural gas.
 Part of the system monitoring is quality and quantity of gas to the pipeline.
-A spot reading showed flow of 1.0 mmcf/day to the pipeline.
+A spot reading of the flow monitor at the time of the inspection showed 0.7 mmcf/day to the pipeline.
 The gas plant is capable of processing up to 2.0 mmcf/day of landfill gas.
 The flow monitor to the pipeline is calibrated once per year.
 Also, a continuous measurement system is used to measure total sulfur (as H_2S) in the gas going to the pipeline.
 The system is a SulfurGard 9200 which uses a lead acetate technique to measure sulfur concentration.
-Gas chromatography is used to measure the methane content.
+Gas chromatography (GC) is used to measure the methane content.

-The day of the inspection, the gas plant was operating and the following is a short list of gas properties from the analyzer parameters screen:
+The following is a short list of gas properties from the analyzer parameters screen collected at the last inspection: